-The learning curve depicts how the relationship between output and cost changes as employees become more efficient at their jobs.
-Companies use learning curves to compare employee improvement to expectations, forecast future costs, and measure production efficiency.
+What is a learning curve in business?
+The learning curve depicts how the relationship between output and cost changes as your employees become more efficient at their jobs.
+You can use learning curves to compare employee improvement to expectations, forecast future costs, and measure production efficiency.

-A standard learning curve is steepest in the early stages and then flattens out over time as the employees approach their full potential.
-Mastering the principles of the learning curve allows for increased forecasting accuracy and more efficient employee training methods.
+A standard learning curve is its steepest in the early stages and then it flattens out over time as your employees approach their full potential.
+Mastering the principles of the learning curve allows you to increase your forecasting accuracy and come up with more efficient employee onboarding methods.

 How the Learning Curve Works

 The learning curve measures cost per unit of output over time.
 With a new employee, the cost to produce each unit of output is often higher, as an inexperienced worker is less efficient and tends to take longer to perform a task.
 As employees gain experience, they learn to do their jobs more efficiently.
 Consequently, the time and cost to produce each unit of output decreases.

 A commonly used learning curve is the 80% curve.
 This model stipulates that each time output doubles, the cost for the second batch of output is 80% of the cost of the first batch.
 In other words, the company enjoys 20% cost savings from increased efficiency due to the learning curve.
 Because of the law of diminishing marginal returns, each doubling of output becomes significantly more difficult to achieve.